 - name (str) Name of the parameter.
 This name is also used as the attribute name. - shape (int or tuple of ints) Shape of the parameter array.
 If it is omitted, the parameter variable is left uninitialized. - dtype Data type of the parameter array. - initializer If it is not None, the data is initialized with the given initializer.
 If it is an array, the data is directly initialized by it.
 If it is callable, it is used as a weight initializer.
 Note that in these cases, dtype argument is ignored.

 The registered value is saved and loaded on serialization and deserialization.
 The value is set to an attribute of the link.

-- name (str) Name of the persistent value.
-This name is also used for the attribute name. - value Value to be registered.
+• name (str) - Name of the persistent value.
+This name is also used for the attribute name.